jlucktay/factorio-server-kit/README.md

   - [startup](startup.sh) and [shutdown](shutdown.sh) scripts should be set(/overriden from template) as custom
   metadata
     - `--metadata-from-file startup-script=startup.sh,shutdown-script=shutdown.sh`
-  - `factorio` and `ssh` network tags are part of the template, for firewall rules
+  - `factorio` and `ssh` network tags are part of the template, for firewall rules, and `grafana` also needs to be added to the template
 - OPTIONAL
   - set `--preemptible` flag
     - also need to set appropriate maintenance policy